What is Phishing Anyway?

 How You can Avoid the Lures

-Phishing is obviously not going away.
+Phishing is not going away.
 So how do you keep up with it?

-There are many ways in which you can safeguard yourself, your business and your family.
-At ISOutsource, we take pride in helping our 650+ clients stay clear of any fraudulent attacks.
-It’s what we live and breath.
+There are many ways in which you can safeguard yourself and your business.
+At ISOutsource, we take pride in helping our 650+ clients avoid fraudulent attacks.
+It’s what we live and breathe.
 Some simple techniques can include:

 - Use Multi-Factor Authentication (MFA) on all personal and business accounts, internal and external tools and sites

-- Use separate email for home and business
+- Use separate emails for home and business

 - Use separate complex passwords for all accounts